“For the things we have to learn before we can do them, we learn by doing them” - Aristotle

 The three years of this course align with the Levels 5,6 and 7 of NSQF guidelines and creates skilled employees for the Media and Entertainment sector.

 Srishti offers a 3-year undergraduate technical course in Digital Media Production.
 It is designed to provide a good balance between focused skill building, collaborative learning through projects, apprenticeship and exposure to related fields.
 The course encourages individual approaches to learning and skill enhancement and exploration of unique contexts.
 Srishti intends to develop talented and enterprising individuals for a changing and diverse environment of the industry.
-Digital media production offers specializations in Animation, Game Design and Visual Effects.
+Digital media production offers specializations in Visual Effects and Game Design.

 Bootcamps foster accelerated learning of concepts, skills and technologies that are directly linked to either employable, entrepreneurial or livelihood based skills.
 Working through immersion, with a focus on hands-on problem solving and peer learning rather than instruction, capabilities and competences are created through real experiences and not classroom based exercises.